juan-carlos-trimino/IaC-cos-storage/README.md

 > bucket_name_postfix (Required, bool)

 If set to true, a unique string will be appended to the bucket name.
-(All buckets in all regions across the globe share a single namespace.)
+Since *all buckets in all regions across the globe share a single namespace*, a common approach to ensure uniqueness is to append a UUID suffix to bucket names.

 ***
 <br>